 It’s difficult to understand why the Israel lobby and its US politicians would be worried about Hagel doing anything meaningful which would not be putting Israel’s interests over and above America’s interests.
 Hagel even has a fact sheet out which outlines his pro-Israel positions over the years.
 And as this article points out, even Israel is okay with Hagel.
 These facts should warn any thinking person that Hagel will not give any real opposition to a US war against Israel’s foe, Iran.
 (For more on this read our eBooklet The Danger of Israel [for Kindle version click here].)

 Expecting true opposition and resistance to the kosher plutocracy to come from within the kosher system is foolish.
 It’s similar to America’s revolutionary founders looking to tax collectors and other government officials to help them free themselves from government tyranny.
 It’s not going to happen.
 The solution to the problem will only be found in the people who are the victims of the kosher plutocracy, the people who have their children marched off to war for the benefit of Israel and the US politicians who serve Israel, the people who are pushed to financial ruin while the politicians continue to tax them to pay for more wars for Israel’s aggression and for endless hand-outs to the Jewish state of Israel.

-Posted by Bob Johnson on Jan 11 2013, With 0 Reads, Filed under Editor, Israel, World.
+Posted by Bob Johnson on January 11, 2013, With 0 Reads, Filed under Israel, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.